mongock/flamingock-docs/site/v1/what-is-flamingock/what-is-flamingock.md

 - **Multi-ecosystem**: It provides support for multiple programming languages and ecosystems.

-- **Multi-framework**: Can be used together with most, if not all, frameworks.
+- **Multi-framework support**: Can be used together with most, if not all, frameworks, like Spring boot, Micronaut, Quarkus, etc.

-- **Springboot support**: Great support with the Spring Framework overall, providing native implementations in SpringBoot.

-- **Well adopted**: Adopted by well-known frameworks such as JHipster as part of the scaffolding, as well as big corporations and tech companies in different industries.
+- **Widely adopted**: Adopted by well-known frameworks such as JHipster as part of the scaffolding, as well as big corporations and tech companies in different industries.

 - **Regularly maintained**: We maintain and update features regularly

 - **Open source**: We are an open source tool, operating under the Apache License 2.0

-- **Ideal for distributed systems**: Flamingock is used in distributed systems as the solution implements a solid locking mechanism

 - **Database ADN**:  While it supports a big range of databases, as any other system, tt is the most reliable production-grade solution for MongoDB migrations currently in the market, compatible with Mongo Atlas and different MongoDB versions.